-- Anything goes in the Unlimited Division as long as it passes safety inspection and meets The Broadmoor PPIHC’s general rules.
+- Anything goes in the Unlimited Division as long as it passes safety inspection and meets The Broadmoor PPIHC’s general competition rules.
 The Unlimited Division features some of the most exotic vehicles in the world, and most are specifically built for The Broadmoor PPIHC.
-These racecars have the best chance of setting a new overall course record.
-Record: 2013 Sébastien Loeb, ’13 Peugeot 208 T16 Pikes Peak – 8:13.878
+These racecars have the best chance of setting an overall course record.
+Record: 2018 Romain Dumas, 2018 Volkswagen I.D.
+R Pikes Peak – 7:57.148

-The Time Attack Division is for production based two and four-wheel drive vehicles.
+- The Time Attack 1 Division includes highly-modified and specialized production-based two and four-wheel drive vehicles.
 Eligibility is restricted to close-bodied four-wheeled vehicles.
 Record: 2018 David Donohue, ’17 Porsche GT3 R – 9:37.152

-- This class is reserved for manufacturers, sanctioning bodies, organizations and individuals that have formed partnerships with the PPIHC.
+- The Pikes Peak Cup is reserved for manufacturers, sanctioning bodies, organizations and individuals that have formed partnerships with the PPIHC.

 - The traditional racecars on Pikes Peak with appearances ranging from Indy style sprinters to dune buggies.
 Open Wheel racers have competed in every running of The Broadmoor PPIHC since the inaugural race in 1916.
 Record: 2017 Clint Vahsholtz, ’13 Ford Open– 9:35.747

-- In keeping with the mission statement of The Broadmoor PPIHC, specifically to “demonstrate advancements in the practical application of motor sports technology,” the race encourages competitors with vehicles that do not meet the technical specifications of PPIHC sanctioned divisions and classes to enter in the Exhibition Class.
-While there are no records for this class because of its exhibition status entries are eligible for recording an overall course record, or attempting specific former class records, if their vehicle passes Technical Inspection under the rules of those former classes.
+- In keeping with the mission statement of The Broadmoor PPIHC, specifically to “promote and demonstrate advancements in the practical application of motor sports technology and automotive engineering,” the race encourages competitors with vehicles that do not meet the technical specifications of PPIHC sanctioned divisions to enter in the Exhibition Division.
+While there are no records for this class because of its exhibition status, entries are eligible for recording an overall course record, or attempting specific former class records, if their vehicle passes Technical Inspection under the rules of those former classes.